Vidarbha movement: Statehood demand

 The Vidarbha region is a centrally located area in India and forms eastern part of Maharashtra state.
 The earliest demand for a separate state of Vidarbha was raised over 100 years ago, prior to the concept of "Samyukta Maharashtra".
-As a result of which, the Central Provinces legislature passed a unanimous resolution to create a separate state of 'Mahavidarbha' on 1 October 1938 at Nagpur.
+As a result of which, the Central Provinces legislature passed a unanimous resolution to create a separate state of 'Maha Vidarbha' on 1 October 1938 at Nagpur.
 Some people celebrate 1 October as 'Vidarbha Day'.
 Vidarbha State formation does not occur due to West Maharashtra (Mumbai and Pune) political party Rule.

 After merging with the state of Maharashtra, there was a repeated demand for separate statehood, driven by economic considerations and citing the growing developmental backlog.

 State Reorganization Commission

-The Government of India appointed the first State Reorganisation Committee (SRC) under Chairmanship of Fazal Ali on 29 December 1953.
+The Government of India appointed the first States Reorganisation Commission (SRC) under Chairmanship of Fazl Ali on 29 December 1953.

-Vidarbhite leaders at that time, like M S Aney and Brijlal Biyani, submitted a memorandum to State Reorganisation Commission (SRC) for a separate Vidarbha State.
+Vidarbhite leaders at that time, like Madhav Shrihari Aney and Brajlal Biyani, submitted a memorandum to State Reorganisation Commission (SRC) for a separate Vidarbha State.

-Dr. Babasaheb Ambedkar supported the "One state - One language" principle for the reorganization of states and opposed the "one language - one state" policy.
+B. R. Ambedkar supported the "One state - One language" principle for the reorganization of states and opposed the "one language - one state" policy.
 As a result, he advocated for the formation of at least 2 separate states for Marathi-speaking people instead of a single large state of Maharashtra.
 He believed that one state should have one language, but also acknowledged the possibility of having two or more separate states with the same language based on the need for efficient administration.
 He specifically favored the creation of a "Vidarbha State" with Nagpur as its capital, arguing that a single government could not effectively administer such a large state as United Maharashtra.

 The Fazal Ali SRC, after considering these memoranda and all other related aspects, favoured a separate Vidarbha State with Nagpur as capital in the year 1956.

 But Vidarbha was made part of the new state of Maharashtra in 1960 by the central government, favouring the "One language - One state" principle.